codegaze/codegaze.github.io/_posts/2015-09-07-jekyll-custom-description-for-your-posts.md

 ---
 layout: post
-title: Create custom description for your Jekyll posts
+title: Create Custom Description for Your Jekyll Posts
 description: Creating a custom description for your Jekyll posts
 post_description: Learn how to create a custom description/excerpt for your Jekyll blog posts
 categories: Jekyll